waad-Abdullah3/Component2/README.md

 # Component2
-# No support weighted graphs through
+# No support weighted graphs